eric-finch/eric-finch/README.md

 - 👋 Hi, I’m @eric-finch
 - 👀 I’m interested in ...
-GitOps and cold calling engineers who hate when they realize I'm a sales guy
+GitOps and cold calling engineers who hate when they realize I'm a sales guy even though I'm a former engineer
 - 🌱 I’m currently learning ...
 How to constantly interrupt your productivity and ask for an introduction to your manager
 - 💞️ I’m looking to collaborate on ...
 Your GitOps roadmap
 - 📫 How to reach me ... eric.finch@codefresh.io